 Like most marinas, Marina Bay’s budget could not handle a major improvement project.
 But they did have some funds available that could be used for a small renovation.

 For the residents of Townsville, the process of taking their boat out for a day on the water was riddled with frustration.
-Long waits and lack of parking combined with the stress often associated with launching and retrieving a boat (especially by individuals newer to trailered boating) was creating frequent outbreaks of ramp rage at the city’s boat launch parks.
+Long waits and lack of parking combined with the stress often associated with launching and retrieving a boat (especially by individuals newer to trailered boating).
+Creating frequent outbreaks of ramp rage at the city’s boat launch parks.

 The small town of Townsville, located in North Queensland adjacent to the central section of the Great Barrier Reef, is heavily steeped in a culture of boating.
 The town has a population of 171,000 residents and nearly 26,000 of them have a boat under eight meters long.
 With only eleven existing boat ramps to service all the city’s boaters, the city was simply unable to handle the number of boats wanting to get on the water each day.